samarthm04/Vehicle_Cut-In_Detection/README.md

 - **Numpy:** Library for numerical computations.
 - **Base64 and HTML:** Used for creating downloadable video links.

-## Dataset-*IDD Detection*
+## Datasets
-The project utilized a custom dataset consisting of images and videos from Indian roads.
+The project utilized a custom dataset named **Dataset-IDD Detection**, consisting of images and videos from Indian roads.
 Data augmentation techniques were employed to enhance the dataset size and diversity.

 ### Dataset Details
 - **Train Images:** 4955